mlp-s2-22/website/pages/week1.md

 ## Week 1 - Introduction
 Get acquainted with the course and the skills you will acquire throughout the semester.

+## Tasks
+- Fill in the [getting to know you](example.com) form.
+- Watch the lectures.
+- Do the introductory exercises.
+- Prepare your coding environment using [these instructions](https://mlp-s2-22.github.io/website/pages/setup.html).
+- Attend your workshop time.

 ### Lectures

 | No. | Title | YouTube | MediaHopper | Slides | Notes |